 POSist: Do you think this brewery culture will grow further?
 How do you see it spreading?

-Ishan: Many other states are following Gurugram, and issuing licences.
+Ishan Grover: Many other states are following Gurugram, and issuing licenses.
 Recently, breweries in Hyderabad and Kolkatta have opened.
 In Delhi, we are still waiting.
 Yes, beer culture is catching up and it also helps in increasing excise revenues for the state, and also promotes low-alcohol based liquor.
 This trend is reaching to the tier-I and tier-II cities like Chandigarh and Dehradun as well.
 People are realising the micro-brewery can be a USP for a state.

 POSist: What all the areas you are planning to expand further?